diku-dk/EventBenchmark/README.md

 c - The target platform itself

 "a" can be mitigated with more CPUs and memory (to hold data in memory if necessary) "b" does not occur if uniform distribution is used.
-However, when using non-uniform distribution, the task is tricky because there could be some level of synchronization in the driver to make sure a seller's updates are linearizable.
+However, when using non-uniform distribution, the task is tricky because there could be some level of synchronization in the driver to make sure updates to a product are linearizable.
 Adjusting the zipfian constant can alleviate the problem in case non-uniform distribution is really necessary.
 "c" can be mitigated by (i) tuning the target data platform, (ii) increasing computational resources in the target platform, (iii) co-locating the driver with the data platform (remove network latency)